xot/ElectraOne/DOCUMENTATION.md

 The remote scripts comes with a default E1 mixer preset that matches the MIDI map defined below.
 But the layout, value formatting, colours etc. can all be changed.
 You can even remove certain controls from the preset to simplify it.
 If you are really adventurous you can replace the default EQ controls based on Live's Channel EQ with a different default device on the audio, MIDI and master tracks by changing the ```MASTER_EQ_DEVICE_NAME```/```TRACK_EQ_DEVICE_NAME``` and ```MASTER_EQ_CC_MAP```/```TRACK_EQ_CC_MAP``` constants in ```config.py```.
 All that matters is that you do not change the control id, MIDI channel assignments (ie the E1 devices), the CC parameter numbers, the CC minimum and maximum values, and whether it is a 7bit or 14bit controller.

+In fact, an alternative mixer preset (```Mixer.alt.epoj``) is present in the repository that sacrifices one return tracks to allow each page to show the transport buttons.

 ### Value mapping

 For certain controls, the default mixer preset contains some additional formatting instructions (using the E1 LUA based formatting functions).

-We mostly refrain from using the method used by almost all other remotes scripts to correctly display the values as shown by Live also on the remote control surface (using the ```p.str_of_value(v)``` approach, see above).
-In most cases this is unnecessary: for enumerated controls the overlay system supported by the Electra One already makes sure the correct values are shown, and for simple controls a properly chosen 'formatter' LUA function can be used to display the correct value representation on the E1 .
+For the mixer preset, we refrain from using the method used by almost all other remotes scripts to correctly display the values as shown by Live also on the remote control surface (using the ```p.str_of_value(v)``` approach, see above).
+In most cases this is unnecessary: for enumerated controls the overlay system supported by the Electra One already makes sure the correct values are shown, and for simple controls a properly chosen 'formatter' LUA function can be used to display the correct value representation on the E1.
+(It tuns out this also makes it much easier to connect two E1's in series, where the second one always contains the mixer preset.)

 In the mixer preset, the values to display are interpolated using the tables experimentally established and documented below.